johanbrandhorst/blog/content/post/serverless-application-stack.md

 Next, we configure this service to `Allow all traffic` and `Allow unauthenticated invocations`.
-I want this service to be publicly available so that users can play around with it, but this may differ depending on your needs, of course.
+I want this service to be publicly available so that users can play around with it, but this may differ depending on your needs.

 Proceed to create the service by following the wizard.